NYPD Manhunt Over As Couple Who Lost Engagement Ring During Proposal Is Found

-It looks like some members of the New York City Police Department have a romantic side as they embarked on a manhunt where the only crime for the perpetrators was love.
+It looks like some members of the New York City Police Department have a romantic side, as they embarked on a manhunt where the only crime for the perpetrators was love.
 A marriage proposal in New York City’s Time Square is something you’ll remember the rest of your life.

 This couple now has extenuating circumstances to their proposal which will certainly remain within their family history for decades to come.
 While the man’s intention was to propose to his loved one while standing in Times Square, it was what he was standing on at the time that proved problematic.

-It seems this unnamed couple was visiting New York City when the man got down on one knee to purpose to the woman.
+It seems this unnamed couple was visiting New York City when the man got down on one knee to propose to the woman.
 The closed circuit security cameras in the area caught most of the event on video.
 You can see the man get down on his knee, but then something happens.

 It looks as if he is fishing for something he lost.
 Furthermore, he’s on top of a sidewalk grate which is just one big black hole once you get past those metal bars.
 The woman is seen putting her hands over her eyes when she realizes what happened.